mpucheniubo/heart-disease-survival/README.md

 ## 🎓 Results

 The current model, XGBSE' `XGBSEKaplanNeighbors`, uses a tree-based approach  to the calculate the [Kaplan–Meier estimator](https://en.wikipedia.org/wiki/Kaplan–Meier_estimator) of the data points after performing a neighbor search, which is computationally rather expensive.
-Nonetheless, this approach leads to a **explainable** interpretation of the model by using the built-in feature importance.
+Nonetheless, this approach leads to a **explainable** ML model by using the built-in feature importance.
 Moreover, since the model is probability-based, it also provides confidence intervals for the predictions.

 An interface for the `XGBSEKaplanTree` has been also implemented.